neil826t/stat386-projects/_posts/2022-09-22-tutorial_with_title.md

 title:  "The Simplex method ... in real life!"
 date:   2022-09-22
 author: Neil Thompson
-description: Optimizing simply on big data using SciPy's linear optimization algorithm
+description: Optimizing simply on big data using either your own version of Simplex or SciPy's linear optimization algorithm
 image: assets/images/Simplex-method-3-dimensions.png
 ---